 Cross-model Relations (CMR) allow applications in different models to be related.
 Models may be hosted on the same controller, different controllers, and different clouds.

-In this section command syntax may be simplified to keep complexity to a minimum.
-See the above CLI help text for full syntax and more examples.
+In this section command syntax may be simplified to keep complexity to a minimum

 Intended use cases

 CMR addresses the case where one may wish to centralise a service.
-This can allows your models to become more targeted and can reduce the cloud resources they may require.
+This allows your models to become more targeted and can reduce the cloud resources they may require.
 A common use case is to deploy prometheus monitoring in a single, central model, and relate it to various data sources in other models hosting various workloads.

 Some services that can benefit from central administration: